 - Coppolabass – Playing bass guitar along with the original multitrack, having muted John Deacon’s original layer.
 It gives a nice insight into a part of the track that is so easily overlooked.

-- Daryl Kellie – A lovely acoustic guitar version on his Youtube channel.
+- Daryl Kellie – A lovely acoustic guitar version on his channel.

 - Edgar Cruz – From his album Classical Demands.
 He also performed it live in his home of Oklahoma at the University’s Jazz Lab & Centenary United Methodist Church.
 Many guitar players, including others on this list, have used his arrangement when performing the song.